bonenaga/most_betterest_pong/readme.txt

 Each player only has 5 uses of a "super" move.
 This includes both the super-reflection and the teleport.

 The first player to score 5 points wins!

+SETUP
+Open the project in your preferred Python IDE or text editor.
+Run the main.py file to start the Pong game.
+Just like I did with the original tutorial file, feel free to experiment and customize the game to make it your own!
+Have fun and enjoy!

 CREDIT